-all hair types 6 Beauty-Editor Approved Tips For Prepping And Removing Faux Locs
+all hair types 6 Beauty Editor-Approved Tips For Prepping And Removing Faux Locs

 Since faux locs are meant to be kept in for some time, you’ll want to make sure you start off with a clean scalp and fresh strands to prevent major product build-up.
 Check out these hair prep tips, complete with product recommendations below to learn more.

-Installing faux locs on hair that hasn’t been washed is a huge no-no. Any product build-up in your hair can lead to damage and it may get worse if left untreated while in a protective style.
-So reach for a cleansing system, like the L’Oréal Paris EverPure Sulfate-Free Scalp Care Detox Scrub, L’Oréal Paris Everpure Sulfate Free Scalp Care + Detox Shampoo, and the L’Oréal Paris Everpure Sulfate Free Scalp Care + Detox Conditioner.
-All three products are formulated to deeply purify and cleanse your strands by removing excess dirt, product build-up, and oil.
-Each product is formulated with menthol and neem leaf extract, to leave the scalp feeling fresh for up to 24 hours.
+Installing faux locs on hair that hasn’t been washed is a huge no-no. Any product buildup in your hair can lead to damage and it may get worse if left untreated while in a protective style.
+So reach for a cleansing system, like the L’Oréal Paris EverPure Sulfate-Free Scalp Care + Detox Scrub, L’Oréal Paris EverPure Sulfate Free Scalp Care + Detox Shampoo, and the L’Oréal Paris EverPure Sulfate Free Scalp Care + Detox Conditioner.
+All three products are made to deeply purify and cleanse your scalp and strands by removing excess dirt, product residue and excess oil.
+Each product is also formulated with menthol and neem leaf extract, to leave the scalp feeling fresh for up to 24 hours.

-Start off by applying the detox scrub while your hair is wet, gently massage it into your scalp and rinse out.
+Start off by applying the detox scrub while your hair is wet, gently massage it into your scalp then rinse it out.
 Follow up with the shampoo and conditioner.

-Editor’s Note: Be sure to use a wide-tooth comb or detangler to gently remove any knots or tangles, which can easily form in the shower.
+Be sure to use a wide-tooth comb or detangler to gently remove any knots or tangles, which can easily form in the process.

 Now that you know how to prep your hair beforehand, it’s time to move on to the aftercare process.

 To prevent hair loss from protective styles, the American Academy of Dermatology (AAD), suggests changing your hairstyle after two or three months.
 Wearing a protective style, extensions, or weave for a longer period of time can increase your risk of developing traction alopecia.
 So be sure to keep track of how long you’ve had your faux locs in.

-Photo Credit: Shauna Beni
+Edited by: Shalwah Evans, Photo Credit: Shauna Beni